Cellular Topology Optimization on Differentiable Voronoi Diagrams: Numerical results

 \section{Numerical results}

 We discuss the numerical results obtained using our approach.
 For all the examples, we assume isotropic elasticity specified by Young's modulus $E=1$ and Poisson's ratio $\mu=0.3$.
 In the optimization, the lower bound of Young's modulus $E_{\mathrm{min}}$ is $1e-9$.
-We use $\beta=50$ for the Voronoi representation.
-Our experiments consists in four parts, including the ablation tests (Section \ref{sec:results_verification}), standard tests (Section \ref{sec:results_standard}), biomimetic applications (Section \ref{sec:results_bio}), free-boundary examples (Section \ref{sec:results_free_boundary}), and three-dimensional results (Section \ref{sec:results_3d}).
+We use $\beta=50$ for the Voronoi representation. \rv{We conduct all of our numerical examples on a regular lattice grid with square elements in 2D and cube elements in 3D.
+Ideally, we assume that we have an unlimited resolution of the background grid.
+However, with the limited computational resource, the finite element size should be at most half of the thickness of Voronoi edges.} Our experiments consist of four parts, including the ablation tests (Section \ref{sec:results_verification}), standard tests (Section \ref{sec:results_standard}), biomimetic applications (Section \ref{sec:results_bio}), free-boundary examples (Section \ref{sec:results_free_boundary}), and three-dimensional results (Section \ref{sec:results_3d}).